sebastianbirk/datascience-bootcamp/README.md

 ## Overview

-The purpose of this Data Science Bootcamp is to give people with an analytics & cloud computing background an introduction to Python-based data science with a focus on Microsoft technologies and particularly the Microsoft Azure cloud.
+The purpose of this data science bootcamp is to give people with an analytics & cloud computing background an introduction to Python-based data science with a focus on Microsoft technologies and particularly the Microsoft Azure cloud.

-The following content will be covered within 1 week (40hrs):
+The following content will be covered within 1 week (5 days 8 hrs each -> 40 hrs):
 1. Bootcamp Introduction & Tools Setup
 2. Data Visualization with Python
 3. Statistics & Machine Learning Fundamentals